SyberGrind/osTicket-Help-Desk-Deployment-Administration-Ticket-Lifecycle-Lab/README.md

 ⸻

-### Phase 5.
-User Creation, Management & Ticket Resolution Testing
+## 🔹 Phase 5.
+User Creation, Management & Ticket Resolution Testing.
+In this phase, I configured the osTicket environment by creating roles, departments, teams, agents, users, and SLA policies.
+To validate the deployment, I submitted a support ticket, assigned it to an agent, and completed the ticket resolution workflow from submission to documented resolution.

 ⸻
 >